SandraBotica/Project-3/writeup.md

 ## This project has revealed the Global demand for coffee does not appear to have been affected by decelerating global economic growth or rising cost of living.

-## Data post 2019 may reveal a different trend?
+## Data post 2019 may reveal a different trend.